Looking for specific guidance or advice?

 - Tutors are current CCIS students carefully selected by faculty and trained to help with your studies.

 - Peer mentors are upper class students who act as knowledgeable guides for new students.

-- Fellows are teaching assistants for the CS1200 Overview course who are available to help first semester students adjust to university life.
+- Fellows are teaching assistants for the CS1200 Leadership Skill Development course who are available to help first semester students adjust to university life.

 - Faculty and teaching assistants at CCIS are dedicated to your success, so don’t hesitate to raise your hand and ask your professors for guidance.